Sigma Phi Omega Sorority Charitable Foundation

 Since joining in Fall 2002, I’ve held multiple top positions at both Chapter and National levels.
 I served as National Board President for many years and have now returned to be a part of this next chapter.
 Sigmas has always been an integral part of my life and has shaped me in many great, unexpected ways.
 It has given me my best friends and best memories.
 I want to give back all I have gained and continue to build upon our strong foundation a place for women to find themselves and other sisters for years to come.
 GO SIGMAS!

-Florianne Arce Lew - Board Member
+Florianne Arce Lew - Director of Alumnae Relations

 Born in Aberdeen, Maryland but raised in sunny San Diego, I crossed Delta Chapter in Spring of 1993 (Beta Class).
 I would say Sigmas was one the best times of my college life, I created lots of meaningful friendships/sisters, had many good times meeting people from other orgs, and eventually met my husband, Dave.
 We have 3 beautiful kids, Samantha (sophomore at SDSU-YAY!), Madalynn (13 going on 30) and Matthew (blessed son).